Silver Fox Book 1 Excerpt

 A gentleman in his late fifties stood outside the front door of the little shop.
 He wore a woolen trench coat and a black homburg.
 He smiled and waved when he saw her.
 Dorothy clutched the pistol even tighter in her pocket.
 She unlocked the door and Destin Hollanday pushed it open.

 “Thank you, dear lady,” he said.

 The tea kettle began to whistle upstairs and Destin smiled.
-“What wonderful timing,” he said, and headed for the avocado-green door.
-His hand had barely rested on the knob when he stopped abruptly.
+“What wonderful timing,” he said, heading for the avocado green door.
+His hand had barely rested on the knob when he stopped.
 Dorothy held her gun between his shoulder blades.

 “I don’t know what’s going on here, but you’re going to tell me everything right now,” she seethed.

 Destin sighed.
 His hands slowly moved above his head in surrender.
 Without warning, he spun around faster than Dorothy would have expected of a man his age.
 He twisted the gun from her grasp and immediately emptied the chamber into his palm before tossing the gun back to her.